ideeaslab/ideeaslab.github.io/positions.md

 ### Doctoral positions in engineering education and data science

-MINIMUM REQUIREMENTS: Curiosity and willingness to improve!
+MINIMUM REQUIREMENTS: Curiosity and openness to growth!

+Helpful (but certainly not necessary) Experience:
++ Data analysis programming environments for reproducible research.
++ Programming experience in R statistical software, Python, Julia, or comparable languages.
-OTHER HANDS-ON EXPERIENCE: (i) Data analysis programming environments for reproducible research. (ii) R statistical software experience. (ii) Familiarity with modeling and novel data analysis techniques.
++ Familiarity with modeling and novel data analysis techniques.
++ Experience with machine learning and natural language processing models

 APPLICATION: To apply, please email your CV, statement of research interests and names of at least three references to Dr. Katz